aidanjones3/ChicagoCrimeAnalysis/README.md

 ---
 Overview
 ---
-*Centroid.h* contains my implementation of a centroid or cluster, and also contains utility functions for the class such as adding and removing a data point from the centroid.
+*centroid.h* contains my implementation of a centroid or cluster, and also contains utility functions for the class such as adding and removing a data point from the centroid.

 *fileutils.h* contains the definition of the data structure used to store crime records in, as well as a parsing function.

-*KMeans.h* contains the actual algorithm implementation using the `Centroid` class and `CrimeRecord` structure.
+*kmeans.h* contains the actual algorithm implementation using the `Centroid` class and `CrimeRecord` structure.
 It also contains the implementation of the distance formula between two Lat/Long points.
 This uses the Haversine Formula within it.

 ---
 Results